wp-plugins/minimum-purchase-for-woocommerce/readme.txt

 * Initial Public Release

 == Upgrade Notice ==

+= 1.09.3 - 2014-12-28 =
+* Enhancement - pick up unit price from line subtotal only - will include active price, all taxation and price adjustments from other plugins

 = 1.09.2 - 2014-05-23 =
 * Enhancement - Update Nag additional message.